sadanand-singh/Blog/posts/arch.rst

     tmpfs /tmp tmpfs rw,nodev,nosuid 0 0
     tmpfs /dev/shm tmpfs rw,nodev,nosuid,noexec 0 0

-.. note:: wifi at first boot
+.. note:: WIFI AT FIRST BOOT
     Copy our current wifi setup file into the new system.
 This will enable wifi at first boot.
 Next, chroot into our newly installed system: